The Scoring System Used To Evaluate The MAT

 Some Common Concerns/Queries

-What is the passing score for MAT?
+passing score for MAT?

 There is no passing score for the MAT, nor is there such a percentile rank.
 Each school has its own interpretation of the scores.
-Moreover, each shall attach a different degree of importance to the MAT score.
+Moreover, each shall attach a different degree of importance to the test score.
 What is considered a competent score by one college need not be enough for another.

-How long are MAT scores valid?
+How long are MAT scores

 Your scores are saved for five years by Pearson.